New Mexico Sexual Abuse Lawsuits

 New Mexico Statute of Limitations for Sexual Abuse & Assault

-New Mexico is one of many states introducing reform bills to change its current statute of limitation laws (SOLs) for child sex abuse claims.
+New Mexico is one of many states introducing reform bills to change its current statute of limitations laws (SOLs) for child sex abuse claims.
 If passed, these reforms would give survivors of sexual abuse more time to file claims.
-A highlight of the proposed reform would be a revival window for expired claims against perpetrators to help sexual abuse survivors.
+A highlight of the proposed reform would be a revival window for expired claims against all defendants to help sexual abuse survivors.

 Criminal Statute of Limitations Laws for New Mexico

 In New Mexico, there is no SOL for 1st degree felonies.
 The SOL for all other crimes is 3 to 6 years depending on the offense.
 For the crime of sexual penetration, if DNA is collected the SOL will only start running once a match is found.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave New Mexico a a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a criminal SOL eliminated for felonies only.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave New Mexico a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a criminal SOL eliminated for some/all felonies only.

 Civil Statute of Limitations Laws for New Mexico

-In 2022, New Mexico introduced an important bill to the state’s Legislature for sexual abuse survivors.
+In 2023, New Mexico introduced an important bill to the state’s Legislature for sexual abuse survivors.
 First, it would eliminate the civil SOL for all childhood sexual abuse claims.
-Second, the bill would open a permanent revival window for expired claims that are not currently pending, as well as open a 2-year revival window for expired claims that are pending or were previously dismissed on SOL grounds.
-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave New Mexico a Civil SOL Age Cap score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a civil SOL age cap of 25 years old and younger for survivors.
+Second, the bill would open a permanent revival window for expired claims against all defendants.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave New Mexico a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap of 34 years old and younger for survivors.

 If you or someone you love was sexually abused or assaulted in New Mexico, contact us now.
 Recently introduced reform bills could allow those sexually abused as a minor in New Mexico to file a claim against their abuser, no matter how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim!